-Any identifiable company where someone has visited the A1WebStats website, seems to be interested in our service, but hasn’t signed up for a trial, gets an email from us.
+We send an email to any identifiable company where someone has visited the A1WebStats website, seems to be interested in our service, but hasn’t signed up for a trial.
 This is typically when it’s not been otherwise possible to make contact in other ways (for example, having tried via LinkedIn but getting no positive response), so would usually be a few days later.

 In our case, if the company website shows someone in a marketing or sales role, including their contact details, then it may go to them but otherwise it would go to the generic email address, asking to be passed on to the most applicable recipient.
 If there is no useful information at all, then a website enquiry form can be completed.